Tips for Managing Insurance Companies After a Car Accident

 FAQ: Emotional Trauma Due to an Auto Accident

-As an auto accident lawyer Denver CO residents choose for legal assistance can tell you, bruises, broken bones, lacerations and even concussions are common results from car accidents.
-However, an auto accident lawyer in Denver CO understands that there is another type of injury that does not always get its due: the emotional trauma a victim sustains from a car collision.
+As an auto accident lawyer Denver, Colorado residents choose for legal assistance can tell you, bruises, broken bones, lacerations, and even concussions are common results from car accidents.
+However, an auto accident lawyer in Denver, CO understands that there is another type of injury that does not always get its due: the emotional trauma a victim sustains from a car collision.
 Physical injuries can be much easier to identify and treat than severe emotions, mental difficulties, and debilitating fear.
-What follows are answers to some of the most common questions victims ask an auto accident lawyer Denver CO victims trust.
+What follows are answers to some of the most common questions victims ask an auto accident lawyer Denver, CO victims trust.

 What are the Symptoms of Emotional Trauma?